MadFlyFish/godot-behavior-tree-csharp/README.md

 Thanks to the useful work done by kagenash1 https://github.com/kagenash1/godot-behavior-tree

 Here's the original guide.
-It may help you To start use it.
+It may help you to start using it.

 There's slight difference compared to the origin GDS version